code-423n4/2023-07-chainlink/README.md

 they take effect.
 For example, a user that disagrees with a configuration change might choose to withdraw funds stored in OWNED contracts before they can be executed.
 (Though the exact mechanism and assumptions around how this would work are out of scope.)

+Proposers can also cancel so that they may "undo" proposals with mistakes in them.

 The `CallProxy` is intentionally callable by anyone.
 Offchain tooling used for generating configuration changes will make appropriate use of the `RBACTimelock`'s support for `predecessor`s to ensure that configuration changes are sequenced properly